-(R15A0022)MATHEMATICS-II
+(R17A0022)MATHEMATICS-II

-- 1. The objective of interpolation is to find an unknown function which approximates the given data points and the objective of curve fitting is to find the relation between the variables x and y from given data and such relationships which exactly pass through the data (or) approximately satisfy the data under the condition of sum of least squares of errors. - 2.
-The aim of numerical methods is to provide systematic methods for solving problems in a numerical form using the given initial data and also used to find the roots of an equation and to solve differential equations. - 3.
-In the diverse fields like electrical circuits, electronic communication, mechanical vibration and structural engineering, periodic functions naturally occur and hence their properties are very required.
-Indeed, any periodic and non periodic function can be best analyzed in one way by Fourier series method. - 4.
-PDE aims at forming a function with many variables and also their solution methods .Method of separation of variables technique is learnt to solve typical second order PDE. - 5.
-In many engineering fields the physical quantities involved are vector valued functions.
-Hence the unit vector calculus aims at basic properties of vector-valued functions and their applications to line, surface and volume integrals.
+- The objective of interpolation is to find an unknown function which approximates the given data points and the objective of curve fitting is to find the relation between the variables x and y from given data and such relationships which exactly pass through the data (or) approximately satisfy the data under the condition of sum of least squares of errors. - The aim of numerical methods is to provide systematic methods for solving problems in a numerical form using the given initial data and also used to find the roots of an equation and to solve differential equations. - In the diverse fields like electrical circuits, electronic communication, mechanical vibration and structural engineering, periodic functions naturally occur and hence their properties are very required.
+Indeed, any periodic and non periodic function can be best analyzed in one way by Fourier series method. - PDE aims at forming a function with many variables and also their solution methods .Method of separation of variables technique is learnt to solve typical second order PDE. - Properties of Laplace Transform, Inverse Laplace Transform and Convolution theorem

-UNIT - I: Solution of Algebraic and Transcendental Equations and Interpolation
+UNIT - I: Solution of Algebraic, Transcendental Equations and Interpolation

-Solution of Algebraic and Transcendental Equations: Introduction - Graphical interpretation of solution of equations .The Bisection Method - The Method of False Position - The Iteration Method - Newton-Raphson Method .
+Solution of Algebraic and Transcendental Equations: Introduction - Graphical interpretation of solution of equations .The Bisection Method - Regula-Falsi Method - The Iteration Method - Newton-Raphson Method.